Government Peak: Description

 Government Peak is located 11 miles (17.75 km) northwest of Palmer, Alaska, in the Talkeetna Mountains, on land managed as the Hatcher Pass East Management Area of the state park system.
-The Government Peak Recreation Area lies at the southern foot of the mountain.
+Government Peak Recreation Area lies at the southern foot of the mountain.
 Precipitation runoff from this mountain drains to the nearby Little Susitna River.
 Topographic relief is significant as the summit rises 3580. ft above the river in 2.25 mi.
 Access is via the Palmer-Fishhook Road (also called Hatcher Pass Road), and a 6.5-mile trail (round-trip) gains 3,800 feet of elevation to reach the summit.
 This mountain's toponym has been officially adopted by the United States Board on Geographic Names as a local name reported in 1939 by U.S. Geological Survey.
 The mountain is called K'eda Beq'e Nay'uni by the Denaʼina, which translates to "The one that has a horn on it" because caribou horns were found on the slopes.